 Baby-proofing your home

-In the blink of an eye, your baby has gone from stationary being to a little person on the move.
+In the blink of an eye, your baby has gone from a stationary being to a little person on the move.
 All this new mobility – rolling, shuffling, crawling or even pulling to a stand – means that he'll be getting into things and places with a lot more ease, and often when your back is turned.
 Now that he's better at grabbing and moving things around, it's time to do some childproofing.

 Here are a few tips to help you get a jump on battening down the hatches: